 REASONABLE RENT.
-A rent to owner that is not more than rent charged for comparable units in the private unassisted market, and not more than the rent charged for comparable unassisted units in the premises.
+A rent to owner that is not more than rent charged: (1) For comparable units in the private unassisted market; and (2) For comparable unassisted units in the premises.

 RECEIVING PHA.
 In portability: A PHA that receives a family selected for participation in the tenant-based program of another PHA.
 The receiving PHA issues a voucher and provides program assistance to the family.